Model Explanation

 4.1 Input shape

-Our dataset produces patches of shape (14, H, W) — 14 spectral bands.
+Our dataset produces patches of shape (14, H, W) — 14 input channels (12 L2A surface-reflectance bands plus NDVI and NDWI).
 The DataLoader stacks them into batches (B, 14, H, W).
 Let us create a random dummy batch:

 import torch